ForSpareParts/iit-cs480-python/README.md

 Otherwise, the simulator won't be able to see it.

-Once you've ddone that, you can add it to the list of agents in simulator.py -- instantiate it like the other agents in the list.
+Once you've done that, you can add it to the list of agents in simulator.py -- instantiate it like the other agents in the list.